cppnetwork-tools/pcnetm/README.md

               MTU between the two hosts.
 The default is 1500 bytes, the Ethernet MTU.

        -M mode
               Set  operational  mode.
-The  normal  operational mode is pchar, which uses active probes to characterize the bandwidth, latency, loss,  and  queueing  of  the  links comprising  a path.
+The  normal  operational mode is pcnetm, which uses active probes to characterize the bandwidth, latency, loss,  and  queueing  of  the  links comprising  a path.
 Another mode is trout, a “tiny traceroute” that is intended to be used as a portion of a larger network management infrastructure.